 Handling the camera is no difficult task either.
 It fits well in the hand and is made in such a manner that it makes gripping the camera more comfortable and convenient.
 The weight of the camera is not too much either.
 That is another reason why it is so easy to handle.
 In fact, you can travel easily with this camera.

 Great Performance Overall

 The camera provides a great overall performance.
-The sharpness of the image taken by the D7100 is more or less uniform.
+The sharpness of the images taken by the D7100 is more or less uniform.
 It captures all the colors beautifully and picks up all the little details.
 The images come out crisp and clear and are not grainy.
-The pictures taken from this camera do not have other issues as well.
+The pictures taken with this camera do not have other issues either.
 For example, there is very little to no color aberration, flaring, and ghosting.
-The image sensor makes sure that the colors are translated accurately from the subject into the picture and that no other distortions ruin the picture.
+The image sensor makes sure the colors are translated accurately from the subject into the picture and that no other distortions ruin the picture.

 Auto Focus Feature

-Nothing is complete without its flaws, so now it is time to look at a couple of downsides of this camera.
-Although these may not be counted as major flaws, it is still important to keep them in mind when reviewing the camera.
+Nothing is complete without some flaws, so now it is time to look at a couple of downsides of this camera.
+Although these may not be counted as major flaws, it is still important to keep them in mind when deciding on a camera.

 Slower Auto Focus

 While the autofocus works brilliantly for taking photographs, it lags a bit, especially in live view and video modes.
 The reason we have listed this as a con is that it may affect the users who buy this camera specifically for video shooting purposes.
 If the autofocus takes longer to work, the effects of it will definitely be seen in the video, so it is important to remember that.